Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like list_candidates or list_application_phases.
-The description does not mention prerequisites, typical use cases, or situations where this tool is not appropriate.
+No guidance on when to use this tool versus alternatives like list_candidates or list_hiring_stages.
+There is no mention of when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.